Developer Guide

 Step 1.
 The user realises that there may be a set of Persons whose policy expiry date is approaching within 30 days.

-instance will be created and returned to display filtered list of Persons to the user.
+Step 4.
+Finally, a CommandResult instance will be created and returned to display filtered list of Persons to the user.

-The following sequence diagram shows how the remind
+The following sequence diagram shows how the remind command works:

-should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.
-The following activity diagram summarises what happens when a user executes the command remind 30
+RemindCommandParser should end at the destroy marker (X) but due to a limitation of PlantUML, the lifeline reaches the end of diagram.

 Design considerations

-command should take in a value:
+Aspect: Whether remind command should take in a value:

 - Alternative 1:

-command without specifying the number of days, default 30 days (which is 1 month).- Pros: Shorter command for the user to use, simply just one word.
+remindcommand without specifying the number of days, default 30 days (which is 1 month).- Pros: Shorter command for the user to use, simply just one word.

 - Cons: Not enough flexibility, user may want to find expiry dates beyond 30 days.